erinv/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-In this section, the steps are summed for each date and plot a histogram of the number of steps per day, ignoring the missing values in the original data.
+In this section, the steps are summed for each date and the resulting summary data frame is used to plot a histogram of the number of steps per day.

 ```r